NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 > [!Note|style:flat|label:Notice]
 > If your chain doesn't support techniques like `Simple Payment Verification` (SPV) protocol in Bitcoin or `Light Ethereum Subprotocol` (LES) in Ethereum, please get in touch with the `poly team` via <a href="mailto:contact@poly.network">contact@poly.network</a> or https://t.me/polynetworkgroup for more support.

-### 2. Offer the block header structure and verification methods
+### 1.2 Offer the block header structure and verification methods
 - Block header structure
 - Serialization and Deserilization methods
 - Block header verification mehtods

-### 3. Offer the merkle tree structure, generation and verification methods
+### 1.3 Offer the merkle tree structure, generation and verification methods

 - Merkle tree structure
 - State root generation, and verification methods

-## Development Specifications
+## 2. Development Specifications

+With the prerequisites mentioned above, you can start developing poly chain following the guideline below from the perspective you need.

 <div align=center><img src="resources/relay_chain_development.png" alt=""/></div>

-### 1. Implement methods of block data verification
+### 1.1 Implement methods of block data verification

 #### Block Header Synchronization Methods